8 fascinating things to know about cat teeth

 There are three main health problems you need to keep an eye out for with cat teeth, and unfortunately it's not always easy to be on the ball with this, because cats generally won't give away any signs that they're having tooth problems if they can possibly help it.

-Too much plaque and tartar can lead to gingivitis: inflamed, painful and sometimes bleeding gums.
+“Cats with dental health problems may drool more than usual and paw at their face.”
 If gingivitis is left untreated, this can lead to periodontal disease, which can result in loose teeth and even tooth loss.
+This is not to be confused with stomatitis in cats, a painful and chronic disease.

 The other leading way to avoid feline dental issues is to take care of your cat's teeth yourself.
 Making sure kitty has plenty of crunchy food to scrape off tartar is an easy fix to ensure a healthy mouth; as well as standard kibble you can also get specific dental biscuits as well as veterinarian-approved options.